encoredev/encore/docs/observability/tracing.md

 As opposed to the labor intensive instrumentation you'd normally need to go through to use tracing, Encore automatically captures traces for your entire application – in all environments.

-You view traces in the [local development dashboard](./dev-dash) and in the [Encore web platform](https://app.encore.dev) for Production and other environments.
+You view traces in the [Local Development Dashboard](./dev-dash) and in the [Cloud Dashboard](https://app.encore.dev) for Production and other environments.

 <video autoPlay playsInline loop controls muted className="w-full h-full">
 	<source src="/assets/docs/dtracing.mp4" className="w-full h-full" type="video/mp4" />